My Cockroach Labs Interview App

 - React Query

 Hello there!
-In November 2022 I started a new role at Cockroach Labs.
-I'm now what we're currently calling a Developer Evidence Engineer — And I'll now try and explain what that means and a little more about the app I made for my interview.
+In November 2022 I started a new role at Cockroach Labs, and worked as a Technical Evangelist, and here’s a little more about the role and the app i made for my interview.

 If you’d like to skip ahead and see the app, there’s a preview link below.
 Oh and the repo is Open-source.